-The 21st Century Drainage Programme recognises the need to move towards a more consistent basis for long-term planning of drainage and wastewater services.
+The Drainage and Wastewater Management Plan framework recognises the need to move towards a more consistent basis for long-term planning of drainage and wastewater services.

 This document outlines a framework for undertaking drainage and wastewater management plans.

 Background

 Decisions made by water and wastewater companies today can impact the service provided to customers and the environment for generations.
 Unlike water resources, there is currently no statutory requirement for water and wastewater companies to produce collated and outward facing long-term drainage and wastewater plans.